-Many utility companies and financial services have hardship programs to assist people experiencing difficulties paying their bills.
+Many utility companies and financial services have hardship programs to assist people who are experiencing difficulties in paying their bills.
 All energy retailers and telecommunications providers must have a hardship program.

 They vary in what services they provide but often assist customers to manage their debt and stay connected to the service.
 To access these programs, or get help from a financial counsellor, call the service provider and ask for their hardship team.

-- Toll company Transurban's Linkt Assist hardship program and team help people who cannot pay their tolls and toll fines.
-More details can be found on the Linkt website.
+Toll company Transurban’s Linkt Assist hardship program and team help people who cannot pay their tolls and toll fines.

-Check with your individual provider to see what else they may be offering.
+Check with your individual provider to see what support they may be offering.

 If you are unable to resolve your phone and internet issues with your provider, contact the Telecommunications Industry Ombudsman on 1800 062 058.